Believe Music: Acquisitions and affiliates

-In 2020, the company acquired a majority stake (60%) in the DMC label in Turkey, for €18.8 million, a stake in Ircam Amplify, an entity of the Institut de Recherche et de Coordination Acoustique/Musique (IRCAM), and the assets of SoundsGoood, specialized in the creation of playlists on streaming platforms.
+In 2020, the company acquired a majority stake (60%) in the Turkish Doğan Music Company, for €18.8 million, a stake in Ircam Amplify, an entity of the Institut de Recherche et de Coordination Acoustique/Musique (IRCAM), and the assets of SoundsGood, specialized in the creation of playlists on streaming platforms.
+The same year in February, Believe and Nuclear Blast launched Blood Blast distribution which would offer dedicated distribution to digital streaming and download platforms and help artists as well as brands make their music accessible to audiences worldwide.

-In 2021, Believe took a 25% stake in Play Two, France's leading independent music label and a subsidiary of the TF1 group.
+In 2021, Believe took a 25% stake in Play Two, France's leading independent music label and a subsidiary of the TF1 Group.
 The same year, Believe acquired 15% stake in Philippines-based Viva Music And Artists Group, 51% stake in French Indie label Jo&Co, and a 76% stake in South India-based label Think Music.
+Also in 2021, it was reported that Believe made 18 acquisitions in the previous six years.